Recovering Damages for Internal Trauma in Ada, OK

 Immediate Medical Documentation

-Trauma center evaluation establish the medical case from the start.
+Trauma center evaluation build the medical record.

 Imaging Studies